Relations with Uzbekistan

 NATO supports the democratic and institutional reform processes in Uzbekistan.
 Specifically in the area of defence and security sector reform, NATO and individual Allies have considerable expertise that Uzbekistan can draw upon.

-Uzbekistan’s participation in the PARP since 2002 aims to attain interoperability between elements of its armed forces and those of NATO Allies.
+Uzbekistan’s participation in the PfP Planning and Review Process (PARP) since 2002 aims to attain interoperability between elements of its armed forces and those of NATO Allies.
 While there was a pause in PARP cooperation following the events in Andijan in 2005, Uzbekistan reaffirmed its participation in the programme in 2010.

 Uzbekistan continues to participate in seminars and workshops on defence policy and strategy within the PfP framework, as well as military education of Uzbek officers, with an emphasis on English language training.
-Since 2013, Uzbekistan has engaged in a Defence Education and Enhancement Programme (DEEP) with NATO.
-This programme provides expertise on how to build, develop and reform educational institutions in the security, defence and military domain.
-Over the next three years, NATO-led multinational teams of academics will provide assistance in developing four courses in the fields of NATO familiarisation, NATO staff planning procedures, counter-terrorism, and civil emergency planning.
-Work has also begun on the establishment of a Partnership for Peace Training Centre in Uzbekistan.
+Uzbekistan has also engaged in a Defence Education and Enhancement Programme (DEEP) with NATO, which provided expertise on how to build, develop and reform educational institutions in the security, defence and military domain.

 Civil emergency planning